pingcap/tiflash/docs/design/2022-12-01-enrich-the-information-of-explain-analyze-for-tablescan.md

 For the storage layer of TiFlash, `Explain Analyze` misses a lot of important and meaningful information, such as

-- The number of rows/packs in DMFiles scanned in the `TableFullScan` operator
+- The number of rows/packs in DMFiles scanned in the `TableFullScan/TableRangeScan` operator
-- The number of rows/packs in DMFiles skipped by the rough set index in `TableFullScan` operator
+- The number of rows/packs in DMFiles skipped by the rough set index in `TableFullScan/TableRangeScan` operator
-- The time to load rough set index in `TableFullScan` operator
+- The time to load rough set index in `TableFullScan/TableRangeScan` operator
-- The time to read all related DMFiles in `TableFullScan` operator
+- The time to read all related DMFiles in `TableFullScan/TableRangeScan` operator
-- The time to create snapshots in `TableFullScan` operator
+- The time to create snapshots in `TableFullScan/TableRangeScan` operator
 - ...

 Therefore, we consider putting more useful and meaningful information into `Explain Analyze`, to help us locate and analyze performance issues better.

-In conclusion, this RFC makes `Explain Analyze` contain richer information about the TableFullScan operator on TiFlash.
+In conclusion, this RFC makes `Explain Analyze` contain richer information about the `TableFullScan/TableRangeScan` operator on TiFlash.

 ## Background